By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Newcastle Upon Tyne hospital negligence claims.

-Whether you feel ready to begin a claim, or you have more questions about medical negligence at Newcastle upon Tyne Hospitals NHS Trust, there are a variety of ways you can choose to get in touch with us.
+Whether you feel ready to begin a claim, or you have more questions about medical negligence at Newcastle upon Tyne Hospitals NHS Trust and would like legal advice, there are a variety of ways you can choose to get in touch with us.
 You could email email@example.com with details of what’s happened to you, or you could call the helpline on 0800 073 8801.
 Alternatively, you could use the live chat option on the site or fill in the contact form and we will be sure to get back to you.

 Further information that might help you with hospital negligence at Newcastle upon Tyne Hospitals NHS Trust may be found below: